I love the X-Men movies.

 The last time I saw my brother alive and awake was Christmas Day, 12/25/16.

 The last time I actually saw my brother was 2/25/17 when the UAB organ donation transplant team picked him up from St. Vincent’s hospital, as the sun set in a red-orange horizon over Birmingham.

-I didn’t know much about my brother’s life as I thought I did, as was discovered in the days and weeks following his death and discovering different sets of friends, different versions of the truth, and I will never, ever know what really happened.
+I didn’t know much about my brother’s life as I thought I did, as was discovered in the days and weeks following his death, and discovering different sets of friends, different versions of the truth, and I will never, ever really know what really happened.

 He had a stroke, then he had a seizure.
 The plan was to remove the ventilator the next day and determine damage, but an unknown aneurysm blew that evening and he was gone.

 People say you never know who will be here next year at family gatherings and that we better enjoy and invest in the time we are given.